milos85vasic/Sharrow/README.md

 ## Requirements

 - Android 8.0 (API level 26) or higher
-- A running MeTube instance accessible from your device
+- Running service instances accessible from your device:
+  - MeTube (optional)
+  - Torrent Client with Web UI (qBittorrent, Transmission, or uTorrent)
+  - jDownloader with Web UI (optional)

 ## Building